rafaroman18/MsPacmanAIandGames/README.md

 ## 2. Monte Carlo Tree Search

 Next, we will implement the **Monte Carlo Tree Search**.
-For the implementation we will use generic trees to make the search easier.
+For the implementation we will use **generic trees** to represent the data space for Monte Carlo and to make the search easier.

 Monte Carlo Search Tree has 4 stages:

 1. **Select**.
-We see which node we must to expand.
+We decide which node we must to expand.

 2. **Expansion**.
-We expand that node
+We expand that node.

 3. **Simulation**.
-We take random actions till a terminal state is reach
+We take random actions tiluntil a terminal state is reach.

 4. **BackPropagation**.
-The outcome of each node is added to the actual node and its parent and "it's backed up" until we reach the root node.
+The outcome of each node is added to the actual node and its parent and "it is backed up" until we reach the root node.

 ![MCTS strategy](images_met/MCTS.png)